devCharlotte/devCharlotte/README.md

   - Department of Computer Science and Engineering
   - Department of Cyber Security (Double Major)
 - **2022.03 - present**   : Volunteering for coding education program for middle and high school students
-- **2022.09 - present**   : Working as a high school mathematics and science tutor at a high school academy
+- **2022.09 - present**   : Working as a high school mathematics and science main instructor at a high school academy
 - **2023.09 - present**   : Working as an assistant instructor for middle and high school students education program
 - **2024.03 - present**   : Undergraduate Internship in SSL (System Software Lab : system software including operating systems, storage systems, distributed systems, embedded system, and database systems)
 - **2024.03 - present**   : Volunteering to teach Korean language classes to a professor of Western painting at an art university in China.